icyflame21/Chatify/README.md

 - **Create / Join Chat Rooms:** Navigate to the chat rooms section to start or join discussions.
 - **Manage Profile:** Update your profile information and avatar in the settings.

-## Live Demo

-You can view the live application at: [Chatify Live Site](https://chatify-899.web.app/)

 ## Contributing